Early History of Carnamah

 Between 1919 and 1923 the Repatriation Department established four

-soldier settlement estates in the district by purchasing land from
+soldier settlement estates in the district using land purchased from

-Arthur G. Darling.
+Arthur Darling.
 These four parcels of land became the

 Yarra Yarra, Carnamah, Winchester and Inering estates.
 Each estate